 Founder, Director & Lead Forest School Guide

-Sally comes to SOL with over 25 years of teaching experience, the majority of which has been with young children.
-In her 20s, Sally worked as an Outdoor Education Instructor, developing both her “hard & soft” skills which are needed for teaching in the outdoors.
+Miss Sally comes to SOL with over 25 years of teaching experience, the majority of which has been with young children.
+In her 20s, she worked as an Outdoor Education Instructor, developing both her “hard & soft” skills which are needed for teaching in the outdoors.
 She has worked in several different states, as well as abroad in Kenya, Italy & New Zealand & in each of these locales, she gleaned special knowledge & experience that continues to inform her current practice.
-Most recently, Sally worked for nearly a decade as the School Administrator at the New Mexico School for the Deaf (NMSD) Albuquerque Preschool.
-NMSD is a Reggio-inspired preschool & the first school for the deaf nationally to offer a Forest School program called "Forest Day Learning", of which Sally founded.
+Most recently, Miss Sally worked for nearly a decade as the School Administrator at the New Mexico School for the Deaf (NMSD) Albuquerque Preschool.
+NMSD is a Reggio-inspired preschool & the first school for the deaf nationally to offer a Forest School program called "Forest Day Learning", of which she founded.
 It's now operating at three of NMSD's five preschools in the state.

-Sally holds BS & MA degrees in Education, as well as NM state licensure in Educational Administration.
-In 2016 Sally was the first person from the United States to enroll in a competitive, year-long program to become a Forest Schools Canada certified Forest School Practitioner & she is currently the only Educator in the state who holds formal Forest School training.
-Sally is also a certified Tinkergarten teacher, has mentored under a renowned East Mountain-based Herbalist, is a certified Shinrin Yoku Forest Therapy Guide (see separate tab) & is Wilderness First Aid trained through NOLS (National Outdoor Leadership School).
+Miss Sally holds BS & MA degrees in Education, as well as NM state licensure in Educational Administration.
+In 2016 she was the first person from the United States to enroll in a competitive, year-long program to become a Forest Schools Canada certified Forest School Practitioner & she is currently the only Educator in the state who holds formal Forest School training.
+Miss Sally is also a certified Tinkergarten teacher, has mentored under a renowned East Mountain-based Herbalist, is a certified Shinrin Yoku Forest Therapy Guide (see separate tab) & is Wilderness First Aid trained through NOLS (National Outdoor Leadership School).
 She is a member of the Council for Nature & Forest Preschools & the American Forest Kindergarten Association.
-Sally is the mother of one child (Odin) who spent his early childhood years exploring the sea, coastal mountains, fields & forests of the Coromandel Peninsula, New Zealand.
-As an East Mountain HS student, Odin occasionally earns required volunteer hours working alongside Sally at SOL.
+Miss Sally is the mother of one child (Odin) who spent his early childhood years exploring the sea, coastal mountains, fields & forests of the Coromandel Peninsula, New Zealand.
+As an East Mountain HS student, Odin occasionally earns required volunteer hours working alongside Miss Sally at SOL.